 In August 2009, the Rangers of C Company, 1st Ranger Battalion became the first U.S. soldiers to deploy as a unit with the FN-Herstal SOF Combat Assault Rifle, or SCAR.
-After months of training with the new weapon, which comes in 5.56mm and 7.62mm variants, the Rangers were ready to test the SCAR in combat.
-Whether or not the rifle became a permanent addition to the Ranger arsenal depended on how well it held up in the treacherous mountains of eastern Afghanistan, where the unit was deployed to disrupt some of the most well-equipped and active terrorist cells operating in the region.
+After months of training with the new rifle, which comes in 5.56mm and 7.62mm variants and three varieties of barrel length to choose from, the Rangers were ready to test the SCAR in combat.
+Whether or not the rifle became a permanent addition to the Ranger arsenal depended on how well it held up in the treacherous mountains of eastern Afghanistan, where the unit was deploying to disrupt some of the most well-equipped and active terrorist cells in the region.

 The new rifle was a significant departure from the M4A1 SOPMOD previously issued to the unit.
-The biggest difference was that with the SCAR, soldiers could swap in barrels of different lengths, depending on the mission.
+The M4 was a gas-operated system, whereas the SCAR was piston driven with a reciprocating charging handle.
+The SCAR came with an ambidextrous selector switch and foldable buttstock, and maybe most important, soldiers could swap out barrels of different lengths, depending on the mission.

-With battles being fought on multiple continents in a variety of climes and a new commander-in-chief devoted to spending more money on defense, is it time for the rest of the military to consider a multi-barrel, modular rifle platform like the SCAR?
-We have seen the Department of Defense spend billions on far more ambitious projects in recent years, like non-stop upgrades to the Abrams tank or the hotly debated F-35 fighter.
+With battles being fought on multiple continents in a variety of climes, is it time for the rest of the military to consider a multi-barrel, modular rifle platform like the SCAR?
+We have seen the Department of Defense spend billions on far more ambitious projects in recent years, like non-stop upgrades to the Abrams tank or the hotly debated F-35 fighter jet.
 The SCAR has already been combat-tested, and fielding it throughout the armed forces could have an immediate impact on the battlefield.
-If the Pentagon is about to have more money at its disposal, the SCAR deserves serious consideration for force-wide issue.

-When the Rangers of C Company were shooting on the range prior to their deployment to Afghanistan, the rifle consistently shot sub one-inch groups at 100 meters, which proved that the barrel — and the weapon in general — were more accurate than the M-4.
+When the Rangers of C Company were shooting on the range prior to their deployment to Afghanistan, the rifle consistently shot sub-minute of angle groups, which proved the barrel — and the weapon in general — were more accurate than the M4.

-The process of switching out the SCAR’s barrel took less than five minutes with the use of an included torque wrench, and did not require the expertise of an armorer, the Rangers found.
+The process of switching out the SCAR’s barrel was performed at the operator level and took less than five minutes with the use of an included torque wrench, and did not require the expertise of an armorer, the Rangers found.
 Because C Company would be clearing buildings in Afghanistan, most Rangers chose the small or medium barrel.
 A few, concerned about the potential for long-range engagements in the mountains along the Afghanistan-Pakistan border, opted for the longest barrel.
 Some Rangers never stuck with just one barrel, but switched lengths, depending on the next mission.
-The SCAR offered the Rangers a level of flexibility that few of them were accustomed to having.
+The SCAR offered the Rangers a level of flexibility that few were accustomed to having.

-Jay raises an important point: Frontline soldiers and Marines, especially those in special operations units, want flexibility in their weapons and equipment.
-Many spend hours of their free time perfecting how their kits are set up.
+Jay raised an important point: Frontline soldiers and Marines, especially those in special operations units, generally want flexibility in all of their equipment.
+It’s not uncommon for many to spend hours of their free time perfecting how their kit is set up.

-But when a grunt receives a modular rifle and three barrels to choose from, will he take advantage of that flexibility?
-As an individual, not necessarily.
-Warfighters tend to stick with what they are comfortable with, and what they routinely train with.
-But the modular flexibility is valuable from a macro perspective, because not everyone in a platoon or company will use the same rifle configuration.
-Infantry, cavalry, even armor units could customize their small arms configurations.
-The SCAR could give commanders the ability to tailor their soldiers’ rifles to their mission.
+But when a grunt receives a modular rifle and three barrels to choose from, will he or she take advantage of that flexibility?
+As an individual assigned to a conventional unit, not necessarily.
+Warfighters tend to stick with what they are comfortable with and what they routinely train with.
+But the modular flexibility is still valuable from a macro perspective because rifle configurations could vary between the needs of the infantry, cavalry, and even armor units.
+The SCAR would give commanders the ability to tailor their unit’s rifle standard operating procedure (SOP) to the mission.
 That, in turn, would result in a more agile fighting force.

 In retrospect, Jay agrees with SOCOM’s decision.
 “I don’t think it was worth outfitting an entire unit,” he said.
 “It wasn’t a necessity.”